radinals/HanoiTower/README.md

 ## HanoiTower
-A Basic Implementation of the Hanoi Tower Game using Qt.
+A basic implementation of the Hanoi Tower game using Qt.

 ## TODO:
 - [ ] Rework the sprites.
 - [ ] Check for memory leak.
-- [ ] Catch the invalid moves errors,
-      and show error messages.
+- [X] Catch the invalid moves errors, and show error messages.
 - [ ] Add a splash screen.